mrjgreen/highcharts-webserver/README.md

 ##NB.
 Filenames
 Currently the filename is generated from a SHA1 hash of the parsed infile/callback parameters along with the width/constr/scale parameters.
 THERE MAY BE HASH COLLISIONS.

-This server is not intended for open/free for all use.
-It is a very basic set up intended for internal "TRUSTED" users/sources, with the ability to write/delete/overwrite any generated charts/graphs
+This code is not intended to run with public access.
+It is a very basic set up intended for internal "trusted" users, with the ability to write/delete/overwrite any generated charts/graphs

- > The source code could easily be altered to generate a unique filename for each request.
+ > The source code could easily be altered to add a user api key with privileges based on folder names etc.. and generate a unique filename for each request.

 ##Description of URL parameters